 - School, college and university properties

-Locations where carry is prohibited, even for enhanced HCP holders, include:
+Locations where concealed carry is prohibited, even for enhanced HCP holders, include:

 - Any room in which judicial proceedings are in progress